 Urban farming today is no longer a hobby practiced by a few dedicated enthusiasts growing food for themselves.
 It has become a truly innovative field in which pioneering ventures are creating real, robust, and scalable solutions for growing food for large numbers of people directly at the point of consumption.
 This is great news not only for urban designers, architects, and building engineers, but also for residents and communities that want to increase food security and want to reduce CO2 emissions associated with the daily transportation of fresh food.

 Gibraltar can be an ideal place for urban rooftop farming.
 With land being in such premium in Gibraltar, there is simply no land available for agriculture.
 This makes Gibraltar completely dependent on imports for the supply of fruit and veggies.
 With the advent of Brexit, and the potential worse-case scenario of a “hard Brexit” with restrictions on movements of goods at the frontier, developing locally-grown supply of fresh crops could be a viable solution, even on a small-scale.
 Imagine going to the supermarket and buying “Caleta carrots”, “Mid-Town tomatoes”, “King’s Bastion Bell-Peppers” and “Vineyard’s Grapes”.
 Urban farming presents a unique opportunity to grow crops on spaces that are vacant or unused.
 These crops can also be grown in huge skyscrapers, industrial roof-tops and even in used shipping containers.
+If you want to remodel/replace your roof to make way for crops, then visit sites like https://kanga-roof.com/commercial-roof-replacement/ to hire professionals.
 Indeed, cities around the world are becoming hot beds for urban farming, and there is no reason why Gibraltar should not be part of this growing environmentally-friendly trend.
 Various techniques have evolved for growing crops in an urban environment, including:

 One very exciting urban farming method uses vertical aeroponic gardens, dubbed Tower Gardens, to produce more food quicker, using less space and water (90% less, according to its developer), either as a single unit or with multiple units in a large-scale growing operation.
 The Tower Gardens, are now being used to efficiently grow food at a number of big venues across the USA, including Chicago’s O’Hare airport, Giants Stadium, and the Google cafeteria in “Silicon Valley”.